ANALYSIS-Credit Suisse rescue presents 'buyer beware' moment for bank bondholders

 "Bizarre, strange parallel universe that equity gets something and hybrids don't," Likos said.

-In the case of Credit Suisse, the AT1 prospectus made clear it wouldn't, and that when there was a write-down event, "interest on the Notes shall cease to accrue, the full principal amount of each Note will automatically and permanently be written-down to zero, Holders will lose their entire investment in the Notes...".
+In the case of Credit Suisse, however, the AT1 prospectus made clear that hybrid (AT1) holders would not recover any value.

+It said in the event of a write-down "interest on the Notes shall cease to accrue, the full principal amount of each Note will automatically and permanently be written-down to zero, Holders will lose their entire investment in the Notes...".

 "We think this is quite negative for AT1 and broader TLAC securities worldwide as it highlighted the inherent risks present in these instruments," Deutsche Bank analysts said in a note.

+U.S. bank Goldman Sachs Group Inc GS.N traders were preparing to take bids on claims against Credit Suisse AT1 bonds, Bloomberg News reported on Sunday, citing people familiar with the matter.

 Credit spreads on banks should widen further, analysts said.
-Swap spreads on U.S. banks, indicated by the ICE BofA index .MERC0P0, has already moved to 198 basis points from 128 early in March.
+Swap spreads on U.S. banks, indicated by the ICE BofA index .MERC0P0, have already moved to 198 basis points from 128 in early March.
 For BBB-rated European banks .MEREBB4, the spread is up 50 bps in a month to 174.

 "If you take 10% yield on something when the government security is 4%, then you're earning a lot of extra yield for a reason.
 But you did enter this thing believing that you'd be senior to the equity holders, that's the thing that people are worried about."

-(Additional reporting by Lewis Jackson in Sydney, Summer Zhen in Hong Kong, Ankur Banerjee and Anshuman Daga in Singapore; Writing by Vidya Ranganathan; Editing by Simon Cameron-Moore)
+(Additional reporting by Lewis Jackson in Sydney, Summer Zhen and Xie Yu in Hong Kong, Ankur Banerjee and Anshuman Daga in Singapore; Writing by Vidya Ranganathan; editing by Simon Cameron-Moore and Jason Neely)

 ((vidya.ranganathan@thomsonreuters.com; +65 6973 8261; Reuters Messaging: Twitter:@Vid_Ranganathan))